Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part II

-The locally compact, totally disconnected topological group $G({\bf A}_f^{(2)})$ acts on $\Mn^{\rm n}$ continuously in the sense of [4, Subsubsection 2.7.1].
-Thus $\Mn^{\rm n}$ is an integral canonical model of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ in the sense of [17, Def.
+The locally compact, totally disconnected topological group $G({\bf A}_f^{(2)})$ acts on $\Mn^{\rm n}$ continuously in the sense of [4, Subsubsect.
+2.7.1].
+Thus $\Mn^{\rm n}$ is an {\it integral canonical model} of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ in the sense of [17, Def.
 3.2.3 6)], cf. [17, Example 3.2.9 and Cor.
 3.4.4].
-Due to [18, Thm.
-1.3], as in [17, Rms.
-3.2.4 and 3.2.7 4')] we get that $\Mn^{\rm n}$ is the {\it unique integral canonical model} of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ and that $\Mn^{\rm n}$ is the {\it final object} of the category of smooth integral models of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ (here the word smooth is used as in [11, Def.
-2.2]).
+Due to [20, Cor.
+30], $\Mn^{\rm n}$ is the {\it unique} integral canonical model of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$ and thus as in [17, Rmks.
+3.2.4 and 3.2.7 4')] one argues that $\Mn^{\rm n}$ is the {\it final object} of the category of smooth integral models of ${\rm Sh}(G,\Mx)/H_2$ over $O_{(v)}$; here the word smooth is used as in [10, Def.
+2.2].

 In Section 2 we present tools that pertain to group schemes and that are needed to prove the Basic Theorem in Section 3.
 In Section 4 we recall few basic crystalline properties from [19].
 In Section 5 we prove the Main Theorem.